 Defamatory statements injure the reputation of persons especially when it has been published.
 There are many cases to date that led to lawsuits for alleged remarks that were made to demean the status, reputation, good name, and character of persons on social media and during court proceedings.
-Further, there are many legal professionals and public figures that have been accused of fraudulent activities without such evidence to substantiate this claim.
+Further, there are many legal professionals and public figures who have been accused of fraudulent activities without such evidence to substantiate this claim.

 In the recent judgement of Rapp Van Zyl Inc and Others v First Rand Bank and Others before the High Court of the Western Cape, two attorneys were defamed by First Rand Bank who allegedly accused the attorneys of being involved in fraudulent activities.
 In June 2012 the Defendants made certain defamatory statements in its founding affidavit for an application brought to the court for an interdict against the two attorneys.
 The Defendants solely denied that the statements were defamatory and were not unlawful as it was made during legal proceedings in the discharge of their right and legal duty to seek relief sought by the court that was made on a privileged occasion.
 The Defendants alleged in their founding affidavit that the two attorneys were involved in fraudulent activities.

 Accordingly, one of the Defendants (Mr Meintjies) noticed during his assessments that certain required information was not published in the Government Gazette to affect the section 4 (1) notice in respect of the Insolvency Act and that the applications were not being moved on the appointed dates as it has not been enrolled.
 Resultantly, the bank was faced with unnecessary expenses and considerable inconvenience which resulted in the sales being closed.
 During this time the two attorneys only informed the bank of prior publications and never received instructions from law firms to surrender any debtor’s estates.
 The two attorneys were unaware that the law firms did not have instructions to proceed with the surrender applications and withdrew as attorneys in August 2011.